jidongxiao/CSCI1200-DataStructures/labs/07_list_implementation/README.md

 Linked List of NodeB nodes: 1 -> 1.41421 -> 1.73205 -> 2 -> 2.23607 -> nullptr
 ```

 **Note**: Hardcoding the PrintList() function to just print the above two messages is strictly prohibited.
-Students doing that will be evicted from the lab room.
 Also, your functions must be templated functions.

 **To complete this checkpoint**, show a TA the implementation and the output of your program.

 ## Checkpoint 3: Merge Two Lists.
 *estimate: 30-40 minutes*

 Given two doubly-linked lists: linked list A and linked list B, and both linked lists are sorted.
 Data in linked list A is sorted in an ascending order.
 Data in linked list B is also sorted in an ascending order.
-Merge these two lists such that the data in the merged list is still sorted in an ascending order.
+Merge these two lists such that data in the merged list is still sorted in an ascending order.

 More specifically, complete the mergeLists() function in [checkpoint3.cpp](checkpoint3.cpp), such that the program prints the following output.